ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/ecosystem/lit.md

 ## SSR

-For [Lit and SSR](https://lit.dev/docs/ssr/overview/), you can enable this capability by installing a Greenwood [plugin](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-renderer-lit) and adding it to your _greenwood.config.js_.
+To enable [Lit and SSR](https://lit.dev/docs/ssr/overview/) you can install our Greenwood [plugin](https://github.com/ProjectEvergreen/greenwood/tree/master/packages/plugin-renderer-lit) and add it to your _greenwood.config.js_.

 ```js
 import { greenwoodPluginRendererLit } from "@greenwood/plugin-renderer-lit";